authzed/spicedb/docs/spicedb.md

       --postgres-access-token-secret string   (required) The password that Postgres will use to authenticate to the FDW proxy (configured in the Postgres FDW extension's OPTIONS)
       --postgres-endpoint string              The endpoint at which to serve the Postgres protocol (default ":5432") --postgres-username string              The username that Postgres will use to connect to the FDW proxy (default "postgres")
-      --shutdown-grace-period duration        The duration to wait for the server to shutdown gracefully --spicedb-access-token-secret string    (required) Access token for calling the SpiceDB API --spicedb-api-endpoint string           SpiceDB API endpoint (default "localhost:50051") --spicedb-insecure                      Use insecure connection to SpiceDB API
+      --spicedb-access-token-secret string    (required) Access token for calling the SpiceDB API --spicedb-api-endpoint string           SpiceDB API endpoint (default "localhost:50051") --spicedb-insecure                      Use insecure connection to SpiceDB API